HLR/DomiKnowS/docs/OVERVIEW_USER.md

 program.train(reader_train_aug, train_epoch_num=10)

 ```
-After our program is trained we can do inferece by creating datanodes.
+Step 6: After our program is trained we can do inferece by creating datanodes.
 In the code below we get the result for the `is_more` property before and after `ILP` inference.
+Underlying DomiKnowS computations, integer linear programmig tools are used for considering the declared logical constraint in training and global inferecne.
 ```python
 for paragraph_ in program.populate(reader):
         paragraph_.inferILPResults(is_more)